-Coney Island is located in the southern part of Brooklyn, New York.
-It faces the Atlantic Ocean and is known for its amusement park, wide sandy beach, and boardwalk.
-At an annual summer event, marchers dress as mermaids, fish, lobsters, pirates, sailors, jellyfish, and various other sea creatures—and in a variety of other costumes sometimes unrelated to the theme of the sea.
-This series of photographs was made in 2011 to 2016 before the start of the procession, which winds through the streets and down the boardwalk of Coney Island.
+Coney Island is on the Atlantic Ocean and is known for its amusement park, wide sandy beach and its boardwalk.
+Its annual summer mermaid parade has a sea-based theme and marchers dress as mermaids, fish, lobsters, pirates, sailors, jellyfish, various other sea creatures, and in a variety of other costumes- sometimes unrelated to the original theme of the sea.
+These photographs were made before the start of this annual parade that proceeded through the streets and down the boardwalk of Coney Island, New York.

 The parade is a celebration of the beginning of summer.
 It gives the participants an opportunity to design their own costumes and dress-up and show off their creations.
 Some marchers are masked as they assume another identity, and in many cases it offers an opportunity to display a side of ones self that is seldom seen.
 To me, it’s a window into how we see ourselves.